Skip to content

 Is University of Dallas Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of University of Dallas earn a median of $58,285, roughly in line with national averages for graduates.
+Ten years out, alumni of University of Dallas earn a median of $58,285, roughly in line with the national average for college graduates.

 $45,950